Calling messenger v1 protocol legacy is misleading

 it is still required yet - if you agree with me.

 But anyway thanks for your time.

-#7 Updated by Jason Dillaman 26 days ago
+#7 Updated by Jason Dillaman over 3 years ago

 I guess I don't understand the issue.
 The definition of "legacy" as per Google is "denoting or relating to software or hardware that has been superseded but is difficult to replace because of its wide use.".

 If someone uses "ceph -s" from a pre-Nautilus client, it will use v1.
 Nautilus and later should default to v2 if available on the MON address list.
 Similarly, all "rbd" CLI commands for Nautilus and later will use v2 (if available), but the kernel's libceph driver will continue to use v1 (the rbd CLI pokes and prods sysfs to configure krbd and libceph by extension).